Mobile Harbor GRR, Design and Construction

 Phase 4 deepened the remainder of the lower bay channel and a portion of the upper bay channel.
 Phase 4 construction is complete.

-Phase 5 will deepen the upper bay channel to the turning basin.
-Material will be beneficially used in the Relic Shell area in Mobile Bay.
-Phase 5 was awarded January 2024.
-The construction period of performance concludes February 2025.
+Phase 5 deepened the upper bay channel to the turning basin.
+Material was beneficially used in the Relic Shell area in Mobile Bay.
+Phase 5 construction is complete.

-Phase 6 includes deepening the remainder of the upper bay channel and modifications to the turning basin.
-Material is anticipated to be beneficially used in two shoreline protection projections and the Relic Shell area in Mobile Bay.
-Phase 6 award is anticipated second quarter 2024.
+Phase 6 included deepening the remainder of the upper bay channel and modifications to the turning basin.
+Material was beneficially used in two shoreline protection projections and the Relic Shell area in Mobile Bay.
+Phase 6 was awarded May 2024.
+Phase 6 construction is complete.

 Approved Plan and Schedule